Bumble and bumble Spray Chalks

 I’ve blogged about hair chalks here before however Bumble and bumble were the first spray chalks I have ever tried.
 After having tried the L’oreal Hair chalks and being a little disappointed (they stayed in my hair for around a week and were extremely sticky!)
 I was interested to see how the new Bumble and bumble offering compared.

-The Bumble and bumble chalks are available in four different colours Mint, Cobalt Blue, Blush and Lavender.
+The Bumble and bumble chalks are available in four different colours , , and .
 They come in 40g spray cans which is a nice size to travel with or to have in a kit but the spray side of it was rather scary at first.

 I’d recommend applying it in the bathroom or somewhere with floor that can be cleaned easily and with a towel over your clothes.
 Although I didn’t experience much mess and I don’t think it would stain, I would still recommend being very careful.
 As it is in a spray can it means you can get high coverage quite quickly and you could even use a stencil for a fun design!